pyeventsourcing/eventsourcing-django/README.md

 in the Python eventsourcing package, but was moved out to a separate package during development of version 9.

-This is package is maintained by the Python eventsourcing project.
+This package is maintained by the Python eventsourcing project.
 Please [raise issues on GitHub](https://github.com/pyeventsourcing/eventsourcing-django/issues) and [join the community](https://join.slack.com/t/eventsourcinginpython/shared_invite/enQtMjczNTc2MzcxNDI0LTJjMmJjYTc3ODQ3M2YwOTMwMDJlODJkMjk3ZmE1MGYyZDM4MjIxODZmYmVkZmJkODRhZDg5N2MwZjk1YzU3NmY) discussion on Slack.